You may wish to see an introductory page to this section first.

 Haseki Hurrem Turbesi

-Haseki Hurrem (Roxelana), Suleyman's wife was buried in a turbe next to that of her husband; her pious activities are described in a long inscription below the dome.
+Haseki Hurrem (Roxelana), Suleyman's chief consort was buried in a turbe next to that of her husband; her pious activities are described in a long inscription below the dome.
 Yet her memory is not due to the charities she founded, but to the love she inspired in Suleyman.

 Luigi Bassano, a Venetian from Zara who spent his youth in Constantinople wrote: Suleyman le porta tal’amore che fa meravigliare tutti i suoi sudditi, in tanto che dicono ch’ella l’ha ammaliato, perche la chiamano Ziadi, che vuol dir Strega (bears her such love and keeps such faith to her that all his subjects marvel and say that she has bewitched him, and they call her Ziadi, which means witch).